 A coach must be aware of the influence he has on his players.
 All actions are expected to follow the rules of proper sportsmanship and respect the dignity of his players and the opposition.

 All coaching techniques and decisions will be within the rules of the game.
-Every effort must be made to abide by high principles that promote mutual respect between the coach and
+Every effort must be made to abide by high principles that promote mutual respect between the coach and his players.

 It is in the best interest of all for the coach to consult trained medical personnel when injuries take place.
 The orders of the physician or certified athletic trainer must be followed.

 Medication and treatment should be administered only with the direction of a physician or trained medical personnel.

 All coaches are expected to know eligibility rules and apply them uniformly.